launchdarkly/launchpad-ui/CONTRIBUTING.md

 ### Adding Icons to LaunchPad

-- Drop the SVG file in the `/icons` directory in the `@launchpad/icons` package
+- Add the SVG body content into a new symbol entry in the `/src/image/sprite.svg` file in the `@launchpad/icons` package.
-- Run `pnpm build:transform` from the project root to generate a React component for it
+- Add its `id` to the icons array in `/src/types.ts`.
 - Run `pnpm storybook` and visit the "Icons" page to ensure your icon was generated properly.

-Note: consumers of the library will utilize generated icon components rather than the raw SVGs.

 ---